-Research published in 2016 evaluated the usage, and effectiveness, of an employer sponsored cost calculator.
-The website provided allowed users to learn the total price as well as their portion of the bill for over 300 healthcare services.
+For instance, research published in 2016 evaluated the usage, and effectiveness, of an employer sponsored cost calculator.
 The tool was used by only 10% it in the first year of availability and by 20% after two years.
-Results from this research found that offering a price transparency tool did not lower health care spending.
-However, one study found that a price transparency platform was associated with lower payments for lab tests, advanced imaging and office visits.
-Interestingly, some patients who use price comparison tools select more expensive providers because they think higher prices means higher quality, but that is often not the case.
+Interestingly, this research found that employee sponsored price transparency tools did not lower health care spending.

-Other studies have also found low rates of usage.
+And other studies found low rates of usage.
 Health insurers report limited use of their price transparency tools, with many members not even knowing about the tools.
 Most plans provide pricing information to members, but only 2% to 3.5% take advantage of the tools and information.

 Learn more about the impact of high medical bills in my blog post: The Impact of the High Cost of Healthcare

-What makes figuring out your expected costs even trickier?
+Surprise bills makes figuring out your expected costs even trickier.